dpataki92/GreenChallenge/README.md

 GreenChallenge is a basic social network platform for people who intend to pursue an eco-friendly lifestyle.

-Users can commit to built-in challenges that represent green habits (e.g. Shorten Your Shower Time, Have A Vegetarian Day, etc.) or even create new challenges and share them with other users.
-Users can set the regularity of their commitments (e.g. daily or occasional) and generate daily to-do lists with their timely challenges.
+Users can commit to built-in challenges that represent green habits or create new challenges and share them with other users.
+Users can set the regularity of their commitments and generate daily to-do lists with their timely challenges.
 They can mark the challenges complete, submit their to-do lists, and collect points for the completed challenges.
-Users can set average point goals and ask for reports containing the results of a certain period.
+Users can set average daily point goals and ask for reports containing the results of a certain period.

 In addition, users can join or create groups.
-Groups are organized either around a cross-cutting issue (e.g. Sustainable water consumption) or a geographical location (e.g. Olympia, WA).
+Groups are organized around a cross-cutting issue (e.g. Sustainable water consumption) or a geographical location (e.g. Olympia, WA).
 Groups have recommended challenges (including private, group specific ones) and forums where members can share posts with each other.

 # Installation